 Practicality of Conversion

 Before getting into the evidence of what actually happened, let's look at how easy it is to convert a pocket or fob watch into a satisfactory wristwatch.
 I say a “satisfactory wristwatch” because I mean a wristwatch that customers would actually want to buy from a shop, to wear and show off to their friends, not something that looks like it has been hurriedly cobbled together out of whatever was available under trying circumstances and doesn't do the job very well.

 Wristwatches don't usually have a lid as a hunter watch does, because that would defeat the point of strapping the watch to a wrist – which was to make it easy to access and read the time without using both hands.
 If a wristwatch has a hunter lid, both hands are needed to read the time, the left to bring the watch into view, the right to open the lid.
 For this reason the vast majority of wristwatches are open face.

-Hunter wristwatches, and demi or half hunter wristwatches with a small window in the lid, are seen from the time of the Great War, obviously with the idea that the glass would be protected from knocks in the trenches, bullets and shrapnel.
+Hunter wristwatches, and demi or half hunter wristwatches with a small window in the lid, are seen from the time of World War One, obviously with the idea that the glass would be protected from knocks in the trenches, bullets and shrapnel.
 But these are few and far between, because they are awkward to read and quickly annoyed their users.
 Sometimes they are missing the hunter lid; I wonder how many were torn off by frustrated wearers?